YetiForceCompany/YetiForceCRM/README.md

 -	Added an 'Update' button.
 -	Added a releated module ProjectTask to the module ProjectMilestone.
 -	Added a function which determines remote IP.
--	Added 'Job title' to Contacts.
+-	Added 'Job title' and 'Decision maker' to Contacts.
 -	Added a comparator 'currently logged on user'.
 -	Added a manual start of workflows.
 -	Added a possibility to assign owners of records only to yourself.
 -	Added new widgets to record summary view of Calculations and Opportunities.
 -	Added a new 'Expiring sold products' widget.
+-	Added a new widget with products and services.
 -	Added a possibility to create records in Dashboard widgets.
 -	Added a possibility to load attachments for email templates.
 -	Added a possibility to block the creation of Opportunities for Accounts in which Assigned To is not a user.